coderquill/coderquill.github.io/about.md

 Just trying to rekindle my writing skills about different things.

-Please feel free to convey your thoughts and suggestions about my blog posts!
+Please feel free to convey your thoughts and suggestions using any given medium about my blog posts!